 In ponds or shallow streams, fish have a more challenging time surviving as there is not enough unfrozen water to live in.
 Water with a large amount of plant growth can also harm fish in winter.

-If the water freezes with a layer of ice, and it snows, the light is reduced from the sun to the water.
-Because of this, the plants produce more carbon dioxide than oxygen.
+If the water freezes with a layer of ice and snow, the light is reduced from the sun to the water.
+Because of this, plants produce more carbon dioxide than oxygen.

-If too many fish are in the water, and there is not enough oxygen for them to survive due to the amount of carbon dioxide, many may die.
+If too many fish are in the water, and there is not enough oxygen to survive due to the amount of carbon dioxide, many may die.